 If you start with plain ground pork, you will need a bit of salt, ground chili, and some yogurt.
 Since this sausage is so highly seasoned, a little goes a long way, and its vibrancy works beautifully as a topping or stuffing.

-My version is certainly not authentic because I’ve dialed back on the vinegar and chilies, but it still full of Goan flavors.
+My version is certainly not authentic because I’ve dialed back on the vinegar and chilies, but it is still full of Goan flavors.
 I hope you give this unique Goan specialty a go and let me know how it goes.

 See the Notes below before you cook.